Tien-Tien/Sellerwix-win11-PowerbiVM/README.md

 Author: Nguyen Tien

-Company: Sellingwix
+Company: Sellerwix
 Date: 31/12/2025
 Version: 0.1

 win-vm-deployer
 Overview

-win-vm-deployer is a macOS-based automation software developed by Sellingwix that simplifies the creation and configuration of Windows virtual machines on Apple computers.
+win-vm-deployer is a macOS-based automation software developed by Sellerwix that simplifies the creation and configuration of Windows virtual machines on Apple computers.
 The software provisions a fully functional Windows environment and automatically installs and configures Microsoft Power BI Desktop, allowing users to start working immediately with minimal manual intervention.

 This solution is designed for professionals and organizations that require Windows-only tooling, such as Microsoft Power BI, while operating primarily in a macOS environment.